Skip to main content

 Start With the 3-2-1-1-0 Rule

-This layered approach protects against multiple threats:
+This approach protects against multiple threat types:

 • Local backups enable fast recovery from routine incidents